Don’t Leave a Legacy of Suffering

 Our Don’t Leave a Legacy of Suffering campaign aims to bridge this stark gap in public awareness, and encourage people to leave gifts only to charities that fund humane research.

-How much money is left to pro-vivisection charities?
+How much money is left to charities who support animal experiments?

 Cancer Research UK’s total income in 2014-15 was £621 million.
 Of this, 27 per cent – £169 million – came from gifts that people had left in their wills.
 Legacy income is, in CRUK’s own words, at ‘historically high levels’ and in 2014-15 it generated more funds than any other single source.